sychevmax/hd-academy/backend/hda-back/README.md

 ./mvnw spring-boot:run
 ```

-The API will be available at `http://localhost:8080`.
+The API will be available at `http://localhost:8081`.
-Swagger UI is available at `http://localhost:8080/swagger-ui.html`.
+Swagger UI is available at `http://localhost:8081/swagger-ui.html`.
+Web app will be available at `http://localhost:8080` with reverse proxy runned with fronted.

 ### Building for Production